-75% Teaching and Learnin g30 hours a week
+- Learner support activity (office hrs.)

-Learner support activity (office hrs.)
+- Class preparation

-Class preparation
+- Student contact hours (15-21 hrs.)

-) Student contact hours (15-21 hrs.)
+15% College and Community Service......
+6 hours a week

-15% College and Commun Serving on committees Recruiting students Presentations to faculty
+- Serving on committees

-10% Professional Develop mental 4 hours a week
+- Recruiting students

-Total 40 hours a week
+- Presentations to faculty

 These hours represent a minimum workload and many faculty members will work more than 40 hours in an average week to meet their responsibilities.